Redden Island

-Redden Island known as "Dungarra" to the original inhabitants is an Island in Far North Queensland part of the Suburb or Machans Beach, Queensland.
+Redden Island (known as "Dungarra" to the original inhabitants) is an island in Far North Queensland within the suburb of Machans Beach in Cairns, Australia.
 It is an important habitat for bird life Including some rare and endangered species.
 Made up of bushland, mangroves and a beach there are than 200 bird species recorded.
 It is also a historical landmark in Queensland.

 Geography

-South of the Island is the Barron River, which leads to the Coral Sea.
+South of the island is the Barron River, which leads to the Coral Sea.
 Redden Creek has a bridge across it (Gundy Anton Bridge) to connect it to the mainland and to become part of Machans Beach.
 The topography is flat and a high diversity of habitats in a relatively small area.

 History

 The Island was originally named "Dungarra" by the local peoples.

 The island is important for conservation history.
 It is a small pocket of native vegetation that has been largely undeveloped.
 It was kept as a noise buffer between Machans Beach and the airport.

 Gundy (Grozden) Anton donated some of his land to connect the Island with the mainland.
 He lived until 78 years of age in the suburb.
 The bridge then called Redden Island Bridge (or Mitchell St Bridge) was later known as Gundy Anton Bridge to reflect the history of the local area.

 Volunteers and the Cairns City Council maintain the walking tracks.